Ceramic Dictionary

 es: MOLDE:

-A mold is an inlaid copy of an object and can consist of one or many sections and is used to reproduce work in clay or clay slip.
+A mold a shaped cavity used to make a copy of an object.
+It can consist of one or many sections and is used to reproduce work in clay or clay slip.
 In pottery, molds are used to reproduce many products, plates, jars, statues, etc. A mold is filled with slip or clay and left to dry.
 When dry, they are separated and you have a copy of the original object, which is known as a cast.
-Molds are important in pottery as they can produce special pieces, quicker and more accurately, that could not be made by hand.
+Molds are important in pottery as they can produce special pieces that could not be made by hand, quicker and more accurately.

-1) Make in clay the shape you want to make the mold.
+1) In clay,make the shape you want to make the mold.

-2) Put it on a wooden bat and around it build up a wall, with wooden boards, slabs of clay, sheets of rubber or plastic.
+2) Put it on a wooden bat and build up a wall around it with wooden boards, slabs of clay, sheets of rubber or plastic.

-3) Leave a space of 3cm between the wall and the clay object, which is the width of the wall of the mold once cast.
+3) Leave a space of 3cm between the wall and the clay object, this space the width of the wall of the mold once cast.

-4) This size depends on the size of what is being made; the larger it is the stronger the walls must be.
+4) This size depends on the dimensions of what is being made; the larger it is the stronger the walls must be.

 6) Prepare the plaster: In a bucket put the amount of water needed for the mold you are going to make.
 Tip the plaster slowly into it and leave it for a few minutes so they can integrate.

-7) With your hand, wearing a plastic glove or a large strong wooden spoon, stir it slowly so it becomes smooth, without any lumps.
+7) Using your hand wearing a plastic glove or with a large strong wooden spoon, stir it slowly so it becomes smooth, without any lumps.
 While doing this you will notice that the viscosity of the liquid is thickening.

-8) When it is like cream, pour it slowly into the mold, over the object, filling every corner, until the lair on top becomes thick enough to form a strong floor.
+8) When it is like cream, pour it slowly into the mold, over the object, filling every corner, until the layer on top becomes thick enough to form a strong floor.

 9) When the plaster has hardened, take off the walls, turn it upside down and remove the bat and then the clay.
 Level off any rough parts then smooth and clean it with a damp sponge.

-Note: The following sections on molds cover the different way of using them to form different objects.
+Note: The following sections on molds cover the different ways of using them to form different objects.
 Read more about: Casting – A fish (2) / Casting – Dragons